-With the resurgence of popularity for the Pit-Bull dog breed thanks to TV shows like Pit Bulls and Parolees and Pit Boss, people are suddenly clamoring to learn more about these breeds of dogs.
-One of the breeds, the American Staffordshire Terrier, is considered as being part of the "pit-bull" family of dogs.
+There has been a resurgence in popularity for pit bull dog breeds.
+People are suddenly clamoring to learn more about pill bulls thanks to TV shows like Pit Bulls and Parolees and Pit Boss.
+One of the breeds, the American Staffordshire Terrier, is considered as being part of the pit bull family of dogs.

-Staffordshire Terriers were first bred in the nineteenth century in the English region of Staffordshire.
+Staffordshire Terriers were first bred in the 19century in the English region of Staffordshire.
 They are a cross between the terrier and bulldog.
-They were called various names, such as the Bull-and-Terrier Dog, or Half and Half, until they assumed the name of the English Staffordshire Bull Terrier.
+They were called various names, such as the Bull-and-Terrier Dog, or half and half, until they assumed the name of the English Staffordshire Bull Terrier.

 Of the three types of Pit Bull Terriers known as American Pit Bull Terriers (APBT), the American Staffordshire Terriers (Amstaff), and the Staffordshire Bull Terriers (SBT), the Amstaff became the only recognized AKC recognized breed.